 Boeing recruits heavily from WSU, particularly in the fields of engineering, finance and supply chain management.
 The company’s investment in WSU has included efforts such as Boeing e-Connections, a scholarship program that provides freshmen and sophomores with an introduction to entrepreneurship programming and a community of support.
 Additionally, the Boeing Scholars Program provides students with two-year scholarships as well as internship opportunities between their junior and senior years.
-During their senior year, students from engineering, science, and business participate in an interdisciplinary course, collaborating with Boeing scientists and engineers on a real-life aerospace industry project.
+During their senior year, students studying engineering, science, strategic communication, and business participate in an interdisciplinary course, collaborating with Boeing scientists and engineers on a real-life aerospace industry project.
 The program brings disparate groups together, simulating the engineering work environment.
-Further support of students occurs through the Boeing Mentorship program which pairs a Boeing mentor with students from the Carson College of Business and Voiland College of Engineering & Architecture programs in Everett, Bremerton, and Vancouver.
+Further support of students occurs through the Boeing Mentorship program which pairs Boeing executives with students from the Carson College of Business and Voiland College of Engineering & Architecture programs in Everett, Bremerton, and Vancouver.